 There exist two types of electronics products – one is the old technology called the analog and second is the latest one called the digital.
 And luckily we are belonging to the later one, which is very cool.

 I love this digital world and the same goes for selecting a multimeter.
 There exist people who appreciate analog multimeter saying it is more accurate, but for me, analog is no more a choice.

 There are a few reasons why I don’t like the analog multimeters.

 - You cannot see your measuring parameters directly on an analog multimeter screen, it has just a needle which points to a value which you have to manually read it by yourself.

 - God knows if your eyes vibrate like me then there is no chance for you to accurately measure the readings.

-- I appreciate analog meter for measuring signal strength in dBs.
-But who cares for this when we know a multimeter is not the very specific device for it.
+- I appreciate analog meter for measuring signal strength in dB.
+But who cares for this when we know a multimeter is not a very specific device for it.
 I can say it is an extra feature.

 If you are a beginner or don’t have money then you can buy a manual range meter.
 Else, just don’t think of it.
 It is a waste of time and very tedious to work with.